-NHERI@UTexas administrative personnel have performed a Job Hazard Analysis identifying common field and shop tasks, attendant safety hazards, and appropriate action to mitigate such hazards; the results inform practices and procedures throughout this safety manual.
-Documentation from the Analysis is maintained on file by the Operations Manager, and is available for employee review and input.
+The NHERI@UTexas management team has performed a Job Hazard Analysis identifying common field and shop tasks, attendant safety hazards, and appropriate action to mitigate such hazards; the results inform practices and procedures throughout this safety manual.
 A list of specific hazards is provided below for personnel familiarity.
 The hazards detailed must be communicated to all persons participating in the following tasks.

 Job Task Task Hazards Preventative Actions

 Moving instrumentation trailer Trip hazards Assess area and choose level

 onto test area Uneven ground area upwind from other

 Exhaust fumes equipment if possible to park

 from generator trailer.

 Off-loading equipment at test Heavy objects Use lifting belts and avoid

 area Pinch points lifting heavy objects.
 Use

 • Trip and fall dollies when possible.
 Do not

 hazards place boxes or objects where

 someone can trip over them.

-Moving shaker truck into position Contact damage and Survey area first, then
+Moving shaker truck into position Contact damage and Survey area first, then minimize

-for testing overhead lines minimize backing and have
+for testing overhead lines backing and have backup and

-backup and overhead

-supervision when moving
+overhead supervision when

-shaker truck.
+moving shaker truck.

 Noise assessment Excessive noise in area Position shaker truck to direct

 where other workers may most noise away from other

 be present workers.

-Laying out line cables Trip hazards, damage to Position cables where there is

-cables the least amount of foot and

-vehicle traffic to minimize trip

-hazards and damage to cables.

-Conduct testing Unauthorized persons Zone off area where shaker

-entering area where shaker truck is operating with cones

-truck is operating or warning tape.

-Monitoring equipment while Potential leaks or Constantly monitor shaker

-testing overheating of equipment truck and equipment for

-causing bodily harm to a leaking hoses or excessive

-person or damage to the heat on or under equipment.

-environment

-Completion of testing and leaving Injury to personnel or Be aware of trip hazards when

-area damage to equipment or picking up and loading

-environment equipment and have

-supervision when moving

-vehicles; remove all litter
+Laying out line cables Trip hazards, damage to cables Position cables where there is the least amount of foot and vehicle traffic to minimize trip hazards and damage to cables.
+Conduct testing Unauthorized persons entering area where shaker truck is operating Zone off area where shaker truck is operating with cones or warning tape.
+Monitoring equipment while testing Potential leaks or overheating of equipment causing bodily harm to a person or damage to the environment Constantly monitor shaker truck and equipment for leaking hoses or excessive heat on or under equipment.
+Completion of testing and leaving area Injury to personnel or damage to equipment or environment Be aware of trip hazards when picking up and loading equipment and have supervision when moving vehicles; remove all litter